 - Don't worry about making mistakes-it's as easy to change (or delete) an automation as it is to create one.
-And your Control4 Dealer can also help answer your guestions or create automations for you. - Test the automation as you add "Thens" to make sure it acts the way you expect it to. - If you want multiple keypads to launch the same automations, it's much easier to remember button assignments if the automations are assigned consistently to each keypad. - You will be able to see dealer-created automations in your list, but they will be disabled for editing unless the dealer unlocks them.
-To change or delete those automations, contact your Control4 Dealer. - Requesting automation changes to buttons with engraved names may necessitate changing the engraving text (for the label to match the new action).
-Keep in mind that replacing buttons that have text labels will involve additional cost.
-Ask your Control4 Dealer for details. - It's good practice to create an automation that can reverse or "clear" every schedule event automation you create.
-For example, if you create a "Sunset" automation that turns on most lights at sunset, it's a good idea to create another schedule automation (such as "Night") that turns off most lights at bedtime.
+And, your Control4 Dealer can also help answer your guestions or create automations for you. - Test the automation right after you create it to make sure it acts the way you expect it to. - If you want multiple keypads to launch the same automations, it's much easier to remember button assignments if the automations are assigned consistently to each keypad. - You will be able to see dealer-authored automations in your list, but they will be disabled for editing unless the dealer unlocks them.
+To change or delete those automations, contact your Control4 Dealer. - Requesting automation changes to buttons with engraved labels may necessitate changing the label text (for the label to match the new action).
+Keep in mind that replacing engraved buttons will involve additional cost. - It's good practice to create an automation that can reverse or "clear" every schedule event automation you create.
+For example, if you create a "Sunset" automation that turns on most lights at sunset, it's a good idea to create another schedule automation (such as "Night Night") that turns off most lights at bedtime.